 What about luggage transfers?
 The self-guided Tour du Mont Blanc, North includes luggage transport (1 bag/person, 15 kg max weight).
 You’ll have luggage transfers to all stops except Bonatti hut (you’ll have it 5 of the 6 nights).
 Since you have bedding and meals provided each night, you can hike around Mont Blanc with very little in your pack, and if you have larger extra luggage, this can be stored at your hotel in Chamonix (let us know, so we can arrange for your taxi to drop it there on arrival) or arranged to be transferred separately at additional cost.
 If you don’t need luggage at all, we can drop this from the tour and reduce your price.
 Please ask for more info on these options.

 Your typical day on the TMB starts with a continental buffet breakfast at your hotel or inn, giving you the energy needed for a big day of hiking.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Most of the hotels and mountain inns will sell picnic lunches if they are ordered the night before.
 Reminders will be included in your route notes.
 Soon, you’ll be out on the trail for 6-8 hours.
 With a several passes to cross, Tour du Mont Blanc is often strenuous, but there will also be opportunities for easier days.

 You should finish each daily hike around 4-5 pm, sometimes earlier on the shorter days, giving you time to wash up, relax, and gaze upon Mont Blanc and the surrounding scenery.
 After that, enjoy a delicious dinner at your inn or on your own in town.
 These are multi-course feasts, featuring delicious local French and Italian specialties.
 A hearty meal provides a satisfying end to your day.
-This tour includes dinner on 4 nights – dinner is not included in Courmayeur or Chamonix, where there are numerous great restaurants to choose from.
+This tour includes dinner on 6 nights – dinner is not included 1 day in Courmayeur, where there are numerous great restaurants to choose from.
 If you have more time, check out our full self-guided Tour du Mont Blanc page.